-\ The charge will be the District's cost of material, labor and equipment used, plus overhead at prevailing rates.
+^{} The charge will be the District's cost of material, labor and equipment used, plus overhead at prevailing rates.
 In circumstances where this procedure for charging a customer would significantly delay the final billing, the District will use an appropriate estimate of its cost.

-Water Turn-on after Shut-off for Non-Payment or Ordinance Violation (subsequent event in same year) CURRENT \$225 PROPOSED \$225 e.g. lack of water pressure, leak investigation, customer requested water service off/on, etc. First customer service call is free of charge.
-The \$125 fee will be charged for subsequent calls within a rolling 12-month time period. \$125 \$125 Inspection Service Calls - After Normal Work Hours and Scheduled Overtime/Emergency Inspections After Normal Work Hours are Monday to Friday 4pm to 8am or holidays/weekends. \$325 \$325 Cross Connection Inspection Fee per building Required by CT Dept. of Public Health.
+174 ■ December 7, 2020 THE METROPO OLITAN DISTRICT COMMISSION Inspection Service Calls - After Normal Work Hours and Scheduled Overtime/Emergency Inspections After Normal Work Hours are Monday to Friday 4pm to 8am or holidays/weekends. \$325 \$325 Cross Connection Inspection Fee per building Required by CT Dept. of Public Health.
 Per DPH regulation, this inspection is required either annually or every five years.
 The fee will be billed monthly in advance in the amount of either \$2.50 per month (5-year inspection required) or \$12.50 per month (annual inspection required). \$150 \$150 Backflow Device Testing per device Required by CT Dept. of Public Health but customer may hire private contractor to perform test \$90 \$90 Failure to Properly Test/Maintain Backflow Device or Allow Access for Cross Connection Inspection Resulting in CT DPH Violation \$225 \$225 Administrative Review for Water Services Includes but not limited to the following individual services; availability and capacity analysis, assessment/connection charge calculations, encroachment permits, abandonment of infrastructure, Engineering/Environmental survey and documentation request, new hydrant installation fee by developer or other (per hydrant), bulk water annual registration & activation.
-The Administrative Review fee shall be paid for each individual service item. \$540 \$540

-CURRENT PROPOSED Bulk Water Truck Convenience Fee N/A \$50 per load
+The Administrative Review fee \$540 \$540 shall be paid for each individual service item.
+CUDDENT PPOPOSED shall be paid for each individual service item.
+CURRENT PROPOSED Bulk Water Truck Convenience Fee Per load fixed fee including administrative, water, equipment maintenance, and inspection.
+N/A \$50 per load Tampering with meter, hydrant or water supply First offense Subsequent offenses \$500 \$1,000 \$500 \$1,000 Cabbaquant ananasa Ψ.,500 Ψ1,000